George Verwer: Career

 After the MSG event, Verwer is reported to have had a growing conviction to evangelize on foreign soil.
-He began with distribution of the Gospel of John in Mexico in 1957, along with two friends, Walter Borchard and Dale Rhoton, calling the operation, "Send the Light".
+He began with distribution of the Gospel of John in Mexico in 1957, along with two friends, Walter Borchard and Dale Rhoton, calling the operation "Send the Light".
 He continued with other trips to Mexico during the summer holidays.

 Verwer used the name "Send the Light" for a book distribution operation to India based in the United Kingdom, which would develop into the Send the Light Christian book distributor in the United Kingdom.
-In 2007 STL merged with the International Bible Society; in 2009 the new company changed its named to ‘’Biblica’’.
+In 2007, STL merged with the International Bible Society; in 2009 the new company changed its named to Biblica.

 Operation Mobilisation

 After graduation, George and Drena went to Spain.
 In 1964, while taking Bibles into the USSR, George was arrested and accused of being a spy, and was deported.

-By 1961, he had returned to Spain, where "after a time of prayer" he conceived of the work that became OM.
+By 1961, he had returned to Spain, where he conceived of the work that became OM.

-Operation Mobilization was officially launched in summer 1962.
+Operation Mobilization was officially launched in the middle of 1962.

-In August 2003, George handed over the international leadership of the work of OM to Peter Maiden, but remained Associate International Director for 15 further years.
-In particular, George and his wife remained involved in Special Projects Ministries, which involved full-time work.
+In August 2003, Verwer handed over the international leadership of the work of OM to Peter Maiden, but remained associate international director for 15 further years.
+In particular, Verwer and his wife remained involved in Special Projects Ministries which involved full-time work.

 In 2023, there were 6,500 OM staff and volunteers around the world.
 OM worked in 120 countries.